-Kent Law School is one of the UK's leading law schools.
-You learn and think critically about law within the broader context of society, considering its role and impact, and the potential it has to change the world we live in.
+Kent Law School is one of the best law schools in the UK and has a strong global reputation.
+Students are encouraged to think critically about the impact of law on society, and to be inspired by its potential to change the world.